 Most employers purchase workers’ compensation insurance to protect themselves in case of employee injury.
 When a worker gets hurt, the insurance company pays for medical treatment and provides lost wage benefits.
 Unfortunately, to keep their costs low, insurers frequently find reasons to deny claims.
 Challenging a denial can be a difficult process, and injured employees may feel overwhelmed by complex rules and regulations at a time when they deserve to relax and heal.
-To increase the likelihood of receiving fair benefits, an injured employee should speak with an experienced Henrico County workers’ comp attorney.
+To increase the likelihood of receiving fair benefits, including disability benefits, an injured employee should speak with an experienced Henrico County workers’ comp attorney.

 Workplace injury victims must fulfill certain requirements to obtain benefits.
 First, they must notify the employer about their injury within 30 days of the accident or within 30 days of learning from the doctor that an illness arose from employment.
 The employer should then file a first report of injury within ten days of receiving this notice.

 Even though the employer is supposed to file a notice of injury, the injured employee must also file a claim with the Workers’ Compensation Commission within two years.
 Claims may be submitted by mail, online, or in person.
 The Workers’ Compensation Commission office closest to Henrico County is located in Richmond.